falconry9527/English/interview/01_base_solidity.md

 Difference between UUPS and Transparent Proxy Transparent Proxy: The upgrade logic is located in in the proxy contract, which costs more gas
-UUPS: The upgrade logic is located in in the implementation contract, which costs less gas.
+UUPS: The upgrade logic is located in the implementation contract, which costs less gas.

+located(ˈloʊkeɪtɪd)
 ```

 ## 安全问题